vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     - Subscription: Select the Azure subscription you're using for this lab.

-    - Select Cosmos DB name: Select the `fabmedical-[SUFFIX]` Cosmos DB instance
+    - Select Cosmos DB name: Select the `fabmedical-[SUFFIX]` Cosmos DB instance.

     ![The Select target tab with values selected.](media/dms-select-target.png "MongoDB to Azure Database for CosmosDB - Select target")